Dark Side of the Moon: The Fulldome Experience

 The Dark Side of the Moon: The Fulldome Experience

-Following a hugely successful run of shows for this incredible audio-visual experience, inspired by the music of Pink Floyd, the link below will take you to a host of new dates for the show throughout June, July and August.
+Following a hugely successful run of shows for this incredible audio-visual experience, inspired by the music of Pink Floyd, we have added dates for September which are available to buy from 10am on Thursday 27th of July.

 If you are looking to purchase disabled access tickets, we have a limited number available for each show.
 Please send an email to: email@example.com with the following information - name, preferred date and time, number of tickets required, contact phone number